avrae/avrae/docs/aliasing/api.rst

         Sets a custom character variable, which will be available in all scripting contexts using this character.

         :param str name: The name of the variable to set.
-Must be a valid identifier and not be in the :ref:`cvar-table`.
+Must be a valid identifier and not be in the :ref:`attribute-cvar-table`.
         :param str value: The value to set it to.

     .. function:: set_cvar_nx(name, value)